 A clinical practice guideline seeking NHMRC approval should not be disseminated, prior to approval, other than for public consultation purposes.
-Drafts circulated for this purposes should be clearly marked as such.
+Drafts circulated for this purpose should be clearly marked as

-For administrative purposes, the final draft guideline should be submitted electronically as plain text (e.g. Word document, rich text format document or PDF).
+For administrative purposes, the final draft guideline should be submitted electronically as a text document (e.g. Word document, rich text format document or PDF).
 Developers should be aware that amendments may be requested by NHMRC prior to approval.